 One step forward, one step back.

-Following an emotional 4-3 shootout win over Nashville Tuesday that snapped a seven-game losing streak, the Islanders fell, 3-1, to the defending Stanley Cup champion Penguins in Pittsburgh last night.
+Following an emotional 4-3 shootout win over Nashville Tuesday that snapped a demoralizing 7-game losing streak, the Islanders fell 3-1 to the defending Stanley Cup Champion Pittsburgh Penguins last night.

-The last time the Islanders made a visit to Mellon Arena on Jan.
-19, they were overpowered by the tandem of Evgeni Malkin and Sidney Crosby, who totaled nine points (five goals, four assists) in Pittsburgh's 6-4 win.
+The last time the Islanders made a visit to Mellon Arena January 19, they were overpowered by the dangerous tandem of Evgeni Malkin and Sidney Crosby, who combined for 9 points (5 goals, 4 assists) in Pittsburgh’s 6-4 win.

-Crosby was held off the scoresheet last night, but Malkin had a goal and an assist.
-The Islanders didn't have an answer for Chris Kunitz, who had his first multigoal game of the season after recently returning from an abdominal injury.
+The Islanders managed to contain Pittsburgh’s dynamic duo—Crosby was held off the score sheet and Malkin was limited to one goal and one assist—but did not have an answer for Chris Kunitz, who had his first multi-goal game of the season days after returning from an abdominal injury.

-"It's something that eventually is going to turn our way," coach Scott Gordon said of the lack of scoring.
-"We're generating shots and generating offense, but we're not at the point where we are consistently burying them."
+"It's something that eventually is going to turn our way.
+The takeaway is that we're generating shots and generating offense, but we're not at the point where we are consistently burying them," coach Scott Gordon said in a telephone interview following the game.

-One night after the Islanders notched two power-play goals, they failed to cash in on 48 seconds of 5-on-3 time in the second period after Jordan Staal took a crosschecking penalty with Brooks Orpik already in the box.
+One night after the Islanders notched two power-play goals, the Islanders failed to cash in on 48 seconds of 5-on-3 time in the second period after Jordan Staal took a cross-checking penalty took with Brooks Orpik already in the box.

 Ten seconds after Staal left the box, the Penguins scored on an odd-man rush.
-Kunitz lifted the puck from the left circle to beat Roloson short side at 10:33 of the period to give Pittsburgh a 1-0 lead.
-Malkin scored on a tip-in tally at 17:00.
+Kunitz lifted the puck from the left circle to beat Roloson short side at 10:33 in the second period and give Pittsburgh a 1-0 lead.

-The Islanders have two games remaining until the Olympics break, and each game takes on greater significance if they don't want to mull a bleak playoff picture during their two-week recess.
+The Islanders now have only two games remaining until the Olympic break, both of which are must-wins if the team doesn’t want to mull a bleak playoff picture during their two-week recess.

-"We're not far off from going the other way," said Gordon.
+"We're not far off from going the other way," Gordon said.
 "We're not getting outplayed or beaten because our opponent has outplayed us.
 They've outscored us.
-It's frustrating."
+It's frustraiting but we've just got to stay with it."